weaviate/weaviate-io/developers/weaviate/client-libraries/typescript/v2_v3_migration.md

 The current TypeScript client version is `v||site.typescript_client_version||`
 :::

-The `v3` Weaviate typescript client API is very different to the `v2` API.
-This guide will help you understand the major changes and how to migrate your code at a high level.
+This guide highlights the major changes in the new client.
+The guide also makes suggestions about how to migrate your v2 code to v3.

 ## Installation